WorksApplications/elasticsearch-sudachi/README.md

 2. Move current dir to $ES_HOME
 3. Execute "bin/elasticsearch-plugin install file:///plugin-zip-path"
 4. Download sudachi dictionary archive from https://github.com/WorksApplications/SudachiDict
-5. Extract dic file and place it to config/sudachi_tokenizer/system_core.dic
+5. Extract dic file and place it to config/sudachi/system_core.dic
 6. Execute "bin/elasticsearch"

 # Configuration

 - tokenizer: Select tokenizer. (sudachi) (string)
-- mode: Select mode. (normal or search or extended) (string, default: search)
+- mode: Select splitting mode of Sudachi.
+(A, B, C) (string, default: C)
-	- normal: Regular segmentataion.
-(Use C mode of Sudachi)
+  - C: Extracts named entities
+    Ex) 選挙管理委員会
+  - B: Into the middle units
-      Ex) 関西国際空港 / アバラカダブラ
+    Ex) 選挙,管理,委員会
-	- search: Additional segmentation useful for search.
-(Use C and A mode)
-	  Ex）関西国際空港, 関西, 国際, 空港 / アバラカダブラ
-	- extended: Similar to search mode, but also unigram unknown words.
-	  Ex）関西国際空港, 関西, 国際, 空港 / アバラカダブラ, ア, バ, ラ, カ, ダ, ブ, ラ
+  - A: The shortest units equivalent to the UniDic short unit Ex) 選挙,管理,委員,会
 - discard\_punctuation: Select to discard punctuation or not. (bool, default: true)
 - settings\_path: Sudachi setting file path.
-The path may be absolute or relative; relative paths are resolved with respect to ES\_HOME. (string, default: null)
+The path may be absolute or relative; relative paths are resolved with respect to es\_config. (string, default: null)
-- resources_path: Sudachi dictionary path.
-The path may be absolute or relative; relative paths are resolved with respect to ES\_HOME. (string, default: null)
+- resources\_path: Sudachi dictionary path.
+The path may be absolute or relative; relative paths are resolved with respect to es\_config. (string, default: null)

 ## Example
 ```json